Army: Ancient Rome

 The Roman Army had its origins in the citizen army of the Republic, which was staffed by citizens serving mandatory duty for Rome.
-Reforms turned the army into a professional organization which was still largely filled by citizens, but these citizens served continuously for 25 years before being discharged.
+Conscription remained the main method through which Rome mustered forces until the end of the Republic.
+The army eventually became a professional organization largely of citizens, who would served continuously for 25 years before being discharged.

 The Romans were also noted for making use of auxiliary troops, non-Romans who served with the legions and filled roles that the traditional Roman military could not fill effectively, such as light skirmish troops and heavy cavalry.
 After their service in the army they were made citizens of Rome and then their children were citizens also.
 They were also given land and money to settle in Rome.
 In the Late Roman Empire, these auxiliary troops, along with foreign mercenaries, became the core of the Roman Army; moreover, by the time of the Late Roman Empire tribes such as the Visigoths were paid to serve as mercenaries.